AXLEXD/map_dev/README.md

 Link to the page in action here: [Pixel Canvas](http://devo.esz.us).

 **TODO**
-✔️ Encapsulate all line draws into a single call that is sent to the server on the update tick
+- [x] Encapsulate all line draws into a single call that is sent to the server on the update tick ✔️

-✔️ Add guidelines showing the chunk borders
+- [x] Add guidelines showing the chunk borders
-✔️ Add UI to download image of a range of chunks
+- [x] Add UI to download image of a range of chunks
-✔️ Add color picker
+- [x] Add color picker
 - Add stroke radius options
 - Add fill tool
 - Add option to enter a location and teleport the canvas there